jundalisay/spblist/content/en/research/yang/lecture/section-34.md

 8⇡v 3 S21
 (2.89)
 In a sector with ⌫ 6= 0, the gauge symmetry breaking remains SU (2) !
 U (1).
 The
-di↵erence is that now the unbroken U (1) ⇢ SU (2) changes as we move around the asymptotic S21 .
+difference is that now the unbroken U (1) ⇢ SU (2) changes as we move around the asymptotic S21 .

 The next step is to notice that if the Higgs field has winding ⌫ 6= 0, then we must also turn on a compensating gauge field.